jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (2) However, the Minister, the Ministerial body, or a Ministerial appointee must not publish or disclose that information to any other person except in accordance with those Acts.
 (3) In this section, Minister includes the Minister's officials and Cabinet.

-### 258ZA Decisions and directions of Crown Manager or Commission remain in force until local authority decides otherwise
+### 258ZA Decisions and directions remain in force
-(1) Subsections (2) and (3) apply to a local authority on and from the expiry of the term of a Crown Manager appointed to the local authority.
+(1) Subsections (2) and (3) apply to a local authority, group of local authorities, water organisation, or trustees of a consumer trust on and from the expiry of the term of 1 of the following Ministerial appointees appointed to the local authority, group of local authorities, water organisation, or consumer trust:
+  (a) Crown Manager:
+  (b) Crown facilitator—water services:
+  (c) Crown commissioner—water services.
-(2) A direction given to the local authority by the Crown Manager ceases to have effect.
+(2) A direction given to the local authority, group of local authorities, water organisation, or trustees of the consumer trust by the Ministerial appointee ceases to have effect.
-(3) Despite subsection (2), any decision made by the local authority giving effect to the direction continues in force unless and until the local authority revokes or amends the decision.
+(3) Despite subsection (2), any decision made by the local authority, group of local authorities, water organisation, or trustees giving effect to the direction continues in force unless and until the local authority, group of local authorities, water organisation, or trustees revoke or amend the decision.
 (4) Subsection (5) applies to a local authority on and from the expiry of the term of a Commission appointed to the local authority.
 (5) A decision of the Commission continues in force as if it were a decision made by the local authority unless and until the local authority revokes or amends the decision.
+(6) Subsection (7) applies to a local authority, group of local authorities, water organisation, or trustees on and from the expiry of the term of a Crown commissioner—water services appointed to the local authority, group of local authorities, water organisation, or consumer trust.
+(7) A decision of the Crown commissioner—water services continues in force as if it were a decision made by the local authority, group of local authorities, water organisation, or trustees unless and until the local authority, group of local authorities, water organisation, or trustees revoke or amend the decision.

+**Information required for purpose of advising Minister**

+### 258ZB Secretary may require water services information
+(1) For the purpose set out in subsection (2), the Secretary may require the following parties to provide the Secretary with information that relates to providing water services under this Act:
+  (a) a local authority:
+  (b) a water service provider:
+  (c) a shareholder in a water organisation.
+(2) The purpose is to enable the Secretary to advise the Minister in relation to exercising the Minister’s powers under this Part.
+(3) A party that is required to provide the Secretary with information under subsection (1) must provide the information in accordance with the terms of the request.

 ## Part 11 — Regulations, other Orders in Council, and rules